-For example, after following theses 5 steps, you may discover you have 2 credit cards and 2 personal loans.
+For example, after following these 5 steps, you may discover you have 2 credit cards and 2 personal loans.
 After cutting back on your expenses you have found an extra $80 a week in your budget you can put towards your debts in addition to the minimum weekly repayments.
 It will leave you with the following scenario.

 As each debt is paid off, you continue to increase the amount you pay towards your other debts while maintaining the minimum repayment on each.
 By simply paying the minimum repayments on each debt it would take you 83 weeks to pay off these debts.
 By using a Debt Snowball, you pay them off in 58 weeks.

 Enough is enough!

 If you follow these 5 steps to get out of debt fast and find you are getting deeper and deeper into debt, there are other things you can try.
 If you have equity in your mortgage you could try to refinance and consolidate your debts.
-You could also enter an informal or a formal Debt Agreement to reduce your debt amounts further, freeze interest and get the creditors off your back.
+You could also enter an informal or a Part 9 Debt Agreement to reduce your debt amounts further, freeze interest and get the creditors off your back.
 If you want to discuss your options with an experienced debt negotiator, call Debt Rescue on 1800 00 3328.
 We have helped thousands of Australian’s out of debt have the knowledge and experience to point you in the right direction.